No Natural Light: The Top Hallway Lighting Ideas

 For a short hallway, some of the top lighting ideas are recessed or down lighting.
 The aim is to take up as little space as possible while still having sufficient lighting.
 The use of layered lighting can also achieve a well-lit but not crowded hallway.

-Styles of Lighting to Match Your Aesthetic
+No Natural Light: Styles of Lighting to Match Your Aesthetic

 Modern

-Top Hallway Lighting Ideas No Natural Light
+Hallway Lighting Ideas modern

 Photo Credit: Sonya Winner Rug Studio